When was the last time you performed a content audit?

 • Buyer’s journey stage (awareness, consideration, decision)

-You can also use tools like Screaming Frog (free for up to 500 URLs) to automatically identify all URLs on your website, collect various other SEO data points, and download that data as a CSV file.
+You can also use online tools like Screaming Frog (free for up to 500 URLs) to automatically identify all URLs on your website, collect various other SEO data points, and download that data as a CSV file.

 Another way to do this automatically is to opt for the WordPress Content Audit plugin.

-Collect and Analyze Data
+Track Metrics and Analyze Data

 Identify the Actions Required